 Authority

 Let’s consider two websites, both of which have a post on Discord Bots.
-Google crawlers cannot look at the content to determine which post on bots is better (maybe someday our AI tools will be that good!), so instead, they look at the other information.
+Google crawlers cannot look at the content to determine which post is better (maybe someday our AI tools will be that good!), so instead, they look at the other information.

 One site has just one post, and the other has a massive content cluster surrounding Discord.